-Adjaye Associates now has offices in London, Berlin, New York, Accra and Shanghai and is working throughout the world.
-In the United States, Adjaye was the designer of a new home for the Museum of Contemporary Art in Denver (2007), two public libraries in Washington DC (2012), as well as of several innovative residential projects.
+In 2000, the newly formed Adjaye Associates immediately won several prestigious commissions including the Nobel Peace Centre (2005).
+In the United States, Adjaye designed the new home for the Museum of Contemporary Art in Denver (2007), two public libraries in Washington DC (2012), and several innovative residential projects, including a social housing scheme in New York’s Sugar Hill (2014).
 In 2009 a team led by Adjaye was selected to design the new $360 million Smithsonian National Museum of African American History and Culture on the National Mall in Washington DC.
+Adjaye Associates’ largest completed project to date is the £160 million Moscow School of Management Skolkovo (2010).

-Adjaye has taught at the Royal College of Art, where he had previously studied, and at the Architectural Association School in London, and has held distinguished professorships at the universities of Pennsylvania, Harvard and Princeton.
-He is currently visiting professor of architecture and design at Yale.
-He was awarded the OBE for services to architecture in 2007, received the Design Miami/ Year of the Artist title in 2011 and the Wall Street Journal Innovator Award in 2013.
-Adjaye has co-presented and hosted a number of television series and radio programmes for the BBC.
+Adjaye has taught at the Royal College of Art, where he previously studied, and at the Architectural Association School in London, and has held distinguished professorships at the universities of Pennsylvania, Yale and Princeton.
+He is the John C. Portman Design Critic in Architecture at Harvard.
+He was awarded the OBE for services to architecture in 2007, received the Design Miami/Year of the Artist title in 2011 and the Wall Street Journal Innovator Award in 2013.

 Image courtesy Ed Reeve